Child Life and Family Centered Care Graduate Programs

 Many of the graduates of the Child Life and Family Centered Care program are currently working in highly-regarded hospitals and healthcare settings in Boston and the surrounding communities, in major children's hospitals, bereavement programs, early intervention programs, and community and specialty hospitals (inpatient units, outpatient clinics, hematology/oncology centers, specialty clinics and day surgery).

-Outside of their jobs, a number of Wheelock alumni hold leadership positions in the Child Life Council.
+Outside of their jobs, a number of Wheelock alumni hold leadership positions in the Association of Child Life Professionals.
 Alumni of this program are highly sought after locally, regionally, and nationally.

 Frequently Asked Questions